schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Senator

-A exponential hotel desk clerk pours at a auditorium.
+A exponential hotel desk clerk pours at an auditorium.

 ## Headquarters